 Yes both short term and long term housing options are clearly critical components.

 Sometimes it is the primary presenting need (chemical dependency and mental health can be secondary interventions in theses cases)

 Great improvement of mutuality with Law Enforcement (philosophically, practically with clean hand-offs, and systemically 1+1= 2½)

-Financially with AMRTC & Detox cost reductions, as well as reducing bed days in Jail, and ancillary costs with Court Time/Corrections, etc.
+Financially with treatment center and detox cost reductions, as well as reductions in jail bed days, and ancillary costs savings in court time and corrections, etc.

 It is a good question.
 There is no doubt it has made a positive impact.
 To assess the depth of that impact is the much more difficult part.

 To measure individually, we have worked with participants:

 to prevent or end homelessness by securing stable housing

 to restore driving privileges so participants can keep appointments and maintain employment